KatamariJr/gorm.io/pages/docs/hooks.md

 Hooks are functions that are called before or after creation/querying/updating/deletion.

-If you have defined specified methods for a model, it will be called automatically when creating, updating, querying, deleting, and if any callback returns an error, GORM will stop future operations and rollback current transaction.
+If you have defined specified methods for a model, it will be called automatically when creating, updating, querying, deleting, and if any callback returns an error, GORM will stop future operations and rollback the current transaction.

 The type of hook methods should be `func(*gorm.DB) error`